Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Additional Inference Evaluation Results over A100 GPUs

 In this section, we present additional inference efficiency results on NVIDIA A100 GPUs.
 Figure~\ref{fig:gqa_tput} presents that, when parameter count, MLP-to-Attention ratio, and hidden size are fixed, increasing GQA leads to higher inference throughput, consistent with the findings of~\cite{ainslie2023gqa}.
 We alter model configurations of LLaMA-3.2-1B, 3B, and LLaMA-3.1-8B in Figure~\ref{fig:gqa_tput}.
+Moreover, we use the SGLang framework \cite{zheng2023efficiently} to benchmark the inference throughput of LLaMA-3.2-1B, LLaMA-3.2-3B, Surefire-1B, and Surefire-3B on a single A100 GPU in Figure~\ref{fig:1b_3b_model_a100_sgl}.

 Furthermore, we derive architectural variants by altering the configurations of Qwen3-0.6B, 1.7B, and 4B to investigate the impact of model architectural factors on inference efficiency.
 The results are shown in Figure~\ref{fig:hidden_size_tput_qwen}-\ref{fig:gqa_tput_qwen}.